anellenson/anellenson.github.io/_projects/3_seamod.md

     Processing routine to calculate the SEAMOD variables.
 </div>

 Ultimately, the processing routine was loaded into a backend database and served to the client via an API.
 The front-end was written in R-Shiny.
+I then presented on my methods at {% cite ellenson2024building %}

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">